Fluffernuttersandwich/Better7D2DbyFNS/README.md

 ![image](https://github.com/user-attachments/assets/07fed2a2-1379-4cc7-8c13-f06d4c307889)

 **Prefabs and POIs.**
-If you want to add_and_enable, or disable any prefab/POIs, do it here _prior to making a new world_.
+If you want to add _and_ enable, or disable any prefab/POIs, do it here _prior to making a new world_.
 **DO NOT DISABLE PREFABS/POIs MID-SAVE!**
 ![image](https://github.com/user-attachments/assets/12161046-e02b-49f2-9b8f-a5141c956e07)

-##Standard Mods are what I (FNS) imagined as integral to this modpack.
+## Standard Mods are what I (FNS) imagined as integral to this modpack.
 _Most_ of the mods can be disabled here, but you should start a new game if you do so.
 We have a saying in my house when children are skiddish to trying new foods: "Trust the Chef!".
-What I mean is: Try playing the list _as is_ before monkeying around with Mods.
+What I mean is: Try playing the list _as is_ before monkeying around with the Standard Mods.

 ![image](https://github.com/user-attachments/assets/857bd756-de35-420b-92b9-c8ec248b4cfd)